 Select the desired report.

-In Step 1, specify the name to assign to the task (this name is used as the name for the Windows Scheduler task), how often the report is run (daily, weekly, or monthly), the time the report is run, and whether the report runs even if there are no records that match the filter conditions so you don't have to wonder why the schedule appears not to run when there's no output.
+In Step 1, specify the name to assign to the task (this name is used as the name for the Windows Scheduler task), the Windows Task Scheduler folder the task should go in (either the "root" folder or one specific for Stonefield Query), how often the report is run (daily, weekly, or monthly), the time the report is run, and whether the report runs even if there are no records that match the filter conditions so you don't have to wonder why the schedule appears not to run when there's no output.

 If you choose Daily, the time you specify is affected by Daylight Savings Time (DST).
 For example, if you schedule a task for 3:00 a.m. when DST is not in effect, the task will actually run at 4:00 a.m. once DST is in effect.
 To prevent that, choose Weekly instead of Daily and in step 2, make sure every day is chosen.